What is under-automation?

 Under-automation is the problem that occurs when a business is still relying on outdated and disjointed technology.
 And the simple reality is, outdated legacy systems and workload automation tools are not only hard to stay on top of, but hard to cross between different tools and platforms.
 As a result, they’re often used in isolation from the other processes and systems a business has in place.
 Short term, this means manual handoffs between isolated automated activities to keep operations running smoothly.
 Long term, businesses can expect to experience some of the following:

 • An underutilised workforce.
-Staff become tired, frustrated, and disengaged with older systems.
+Staff become tired, frustrated and disengaged with older systems.
 Today’s younger workforce desire user-friendly software solutions.
 Automation also means giving more meaningful, less monotonous work to employees.

 • Inadequate levels of customer care.
-A lack of connectivity between ecommerce channels, customer service teams and warehouse staff can often lead to a compromised service for customers.
+A lack of connectivity between channels, customer service teams and warehouse staff can often lead to a compromised service for customers.
 Extra strain is then applied on customer support teams.

 • Inaccurate reporting and decision making.
 Without integrated data from all departments being fed into quality reporting tools, decision making can become slow and inconsistent.
 No clear or immediate connection is being made between the efforts or shortcomings of different teams.